mulesoft-assets/template-sfdc2sfdc-contact-migration/README.md

-# Anypoint Template: SFDC to SFDC Contacts Sync
+# Anypoint Template: SFDC to SFDC Contacts Migration

 + [Use Case](#usecase)
 + [Run it!](#runit)